Nathan Healy

 Dallas Electricity Prices

-Texas electricity rates climbed from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — a roughly 23% increase in just three years.
-While Texas rates remain below the national average of 16.5 cents per kWh, the upward trend is clear.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents in 2024 — a nearly 23% increase in just four years.
+For Dallas households, that steady climb adds up to hundreds of dollars annually.

 Price of Energy: Texas vs National Average